tgirke/manuals_old/mydoc/mydoc_internal_notes.md

 tags: [formatting]
 keywords: navigation tabs, hide sections, tabbers, interface tabs
 last_updated: February 06, 2016
-summary: "Internal notes to maintain this site."
+summary: "Internal notes for maintaining this site."
 ---

 ## Create a new instance of this site